supcik/academic-www/content/docs/writing-markdown-latex.md

   weight = 30
 +++

-Content can be written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and [Hugo Shortcodes](http://gohugo.io/extras/shortcodes/).
-Additionally, HTML may be used for advanced formatting.<!--more--> This article gives an overview of the most common formatting options.
+Content can be written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics), Shortcodes. *Shortcodes* are plugins which are bundled with Academic or inherited from [Hugo](http://gohugo.io/extras/shortcodes/).
+Additionally, HTML may be written in Markdown documents for advanced formatting.<!--more--> This article gives an overview of the most common formatting options, including features that are exclusive to Academic.

 ## Sub-headings